Set it and forget it!

 THAT SIMPLE.
 Just look at your D1 or your WK chart and see what is going on with the SD areas in control and decide which direction to trade.
 Once you know what direction you want to go, locate lower timeframe SD areas with a strong departure, little time at the level, fresh zones, and a minimum of 3:1 profit margin (3 times or more the risk in pips of the zone you've taken)

-HOW TO VALIDATE A LEVEL
+HOW TO VALIDATE AND CONFIRMS A POTENTIAL LEVEL/IMBALANCE

 The only reason why price moves in any and all markets is because of an imbalance in supply and demand.
 The greater the imbalance, the greater the move.